vincentcampanaro/resume/README.md

 ### 1. Google Apps Script Setup 📑

 - Go to [Google Apps Script](https://script.google.com) and create a new script.
-- Copy the provided Google Apps Script code into your new script file.
+- Copy the provided Google Apps Script code from the repository into your new script file.
-- Modify the `SPREADSHEET_ID` to match your Google Sheet's ID where you'd like to store email addresses.
-- In the Apps Script dashboard, click on 'Publish' > 'Deploy as a web app' to get the script URL endpoint.
-This will be used in your frontend to send data to.

-### 2. Email Configuration 📧
+- Update the following variables in the script: `SPREADSHEET_ID`, `SHEET_NAME`, and `FILE_ID`.
 - Within the `sendEmailToUser` function, adjust the `from` field in the `GmailApp.sendEmail` method to use your desired email address.

+**Gmail Configuration Note:** For the Gmail API to work with your desired email, you have two options:

+  1. Deploy the Apps Script using the Gmail account associated with the desired email address.
+  2. Use a personal Gmail account or another Gmail account, and set up your desired email as a "send-as" address.
+This allows you to send emails as if they were from the desired address, even though they're sent via the personal Gmail account.
+For a guide on how to set up a "send-as" address in Gmail, refer to [this link](https://support.google.com/mail/answer/22370?hl=en).

+- Once you've set up the script, navigate to the Apps Script dashboard.
+Click on `Publish` > `Deploy as a web app`.
+This provides a script URL endpoint, which you'll use in the frontend to send data.

 ### 3. Frontend Setup 🎨